StasKoval/cpuminer-opt/README.md

 Important new procedure for v3.0.3.

-Ensure you have the following packages intalled in addition to the standard development packages

-libssl-dev
-libcurl4-openssl-dev
+Dependencies

+libcurl
+jansson
+ssl
+libgmp
+pthreads
+zlib
+libboost

+./build.sh should now work for most users.
+If not some tips follow.

+The manual procedure is:

+./autogen.sh
+./configure CFLAGS="-O3 -march=native" --with-crypto --with-curl
+make

 "-march-native" should work for most CPUS.
 Some have found they get better performance if they use the CPU's family name, ie haswell.

-Some users with AMD CPUs without AES_NI have reported compile problem using -march=native or a specific arch but have been successful using -march=core2.

 Use was works best for you.

-Recent CPU with AES_NI (core i second gen):

-./autogen.sh
-./configure CFLAGS="-O3 -march=native" --with-crypto --with-curl
-make

-Older CPU without AES_NI (core2):

-./autogen.sh
-./configure CFLAGS="-O3 -march=native -DNO_AES_NI" --with-crypto --with-curl
-make

-Smoe users with AMD CPUs without AES_NI have reported compile problem using -march=native or a specific arch but have been successful using -march=core2.
+Some users with AMD CPUs without AES_NI have reported compile problem using -march=native but have had success with -march=btver1.
+Using -march=core2 also seems to work but with lower performance.

-Support for even older x86_64 without AES_NI or SSE2 is not availble.
+Support for even older x86_64 without AES_NI or SSE2 is not availble. cpuminer-multi by TPruvot supports this architecture.

-A problem has been found with build.sh and it should not be used at this time.

 Windows is not supported at this time.